LSSTDESC/desc-continuous-integration/docs/desc/ci/desc_working_examples.rst

-We go through each example step-by-step, highlighting any additional capabilities of *GitHub Actions* CI workflows that were not covered by the examples in the previous section.
+We go through each example step-by-step, highlighting any additional capabilities of *GitHub Actions* CI workflows that were not covered by the examples in the previous section along-the-way.

 The DESC CI workflows were taken from the repositories on January 2023.